Tracey Allison | Cornet

 Rita Ferrere | Cornet

-Rita joined the band in the Fall of 2015 and has been playing trumpet since the 5th grade.
+Rita joined the band in the Fall of 2015 and has been playing the trumpet since the 5th grade.
 She has a bachelor’s degree in music education from Clarion University, and a master’s degree in music from Youngstown State University.
 She previously taught instrumental music, grades 4-12, and was a band director for 20 years.
-In addition to the ABB, Rita also performs with the Concert Band of Northwest Pennsylvania, the Warren Philharmonic Orchestra, the Mercer Community Band, and the Venango Chamber Orchestra.
-Rita lives in Forestville (in northern Butler county) and works for the Southwestern PA Human Services in Butler, PA.
+In addition to the ABB, Rita also performs with the Bayfront Brass Quintet, the Mercer Community Band, the Venango Chamber Orchestra, and the Concert Band of Northwestern Pennsylvania.
+Rita lives in Forestville (in northern Butler county) and works for the Butler Health System.

 Alex Giorgetti | Cornet